-Our research and field surveys of previous tornadoes and hurricanes suggests that the disproportionate collapse of 44 new residential structures could have been prevented.
-With better engineering, homes can be made more resilient, such that we can reduce catastrophic failures and loss of life.
-The solutions begin with applying well-understood wind resistant techniques - roof to wall metal hurricane ties, robust wall-to-foundation ties, and independent porch structures to prevent complete failure of the roofs.
-Many studies have repeatedly shown that homes can be made more resistant to wind loads for less than 5% of the cost of the home.
-In other words, we would expect many of these homes would be still standing today if just \$3,000 in wind resistant construction were included, less than the price of a new countertop.
-So for a total additional cost of roughly \$160,000, the \$6,000,000 in losses from the Parkwood Meadows subdivision could have been substantially reduced.
+The solutions begin with applying well-understood wind resistant techniques - roof-to-wall metal hurricane ties, robust wall-to-foundation anchors with large washers, structurally robust garage doors.
+Some techniques could include designing independent roof structures over open porches, so that its failure will not propagate the failure into the main roof structure.
+Time and again, engineering studies and contractor estimates have shown that single-family homes can be made more resistant to wind loads by adding less than 3 to 5% of the construction of the home.
+Putting that into perspective in terms of the Parkwood Meadows homes, an up-front investment of \$3,000 (2% increase per house) could have made the difference between some houses that stood up and total destruction of those 44 homes.
+So for a total additional cost of roughly \$160,000, the estimated \$6,000,000 in losses from the Parkwood Meadows subdivision could have been substantially reduced.